ilaammm14/pantau-62/README.md

 ## 📞 Support

-For support, email support@pantau62.id or open an issue on GitHub.
+For support, email ilham.22315027@umkendari.ac.id or open an issue on GitHub.

----

-**Made with ❤️ for Indonesia's Smart Cities**